junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Cas blinks, blank.
 "What is?"

 Words completely fail him.
 Dean marches over, dragging Cas up from the chair into a hug.
-Just like the one they had before he headed to take out Darkness with the soul boom, like the one Cas pulled him into when he came back to bunker from the supposed soul boom explosion, like the one he gave Cas when he came back from the Empty.
+Just like the one they had before he headed to take out Darkness with the soul boom, like the one Cas pulled him into when he came back to the bunker from the supposed soul boom explosion, like the one he gave Cas when he came back from the Empty.
 Except this time, no one is dying.
 Or recently coming back from being dead, for that matter.

 "Love," Dean whispers, closing his eyes again, holding the comforting warmth and weight of Cas in his arms tight to his body, not letting go.

-"It is love, this is."
-Dean tells him.
+"It is love, this is," Dean tells him.
 "You don't need a stupid love spell to be sure, because it already is.
 You said it yourself, that time when Ramiel stabbed you, we all thought you were gonna bite it, you said you love us, all of us."

 "I said I love *you*."
 Cas corrects him, sniffing on his shoulder, hands clutching on his back so tightly the warmth seeps through the fabric, reaching directly onto the skin, sinking underneath.